-- 1. A CSP instance I can be decomposed into a bounded number of "uniform" CSP instances $I_1, \ldots, I_t$ (Lemma 4.9).
-Here uniform means that if $B \subseteq A$ are two sets of variables, then every solution of $pr_B I_j$ has roughly the same number of extensions to $pr_A I_j$ . - 2.
-If I is a uniform CSP instance, then (the logarithm of) the number of solutions on the different projections of I can be described by an edge-dominated submodular function (Lemma 4.10).
-Therefore, if the hypergraph H of I has bounded submodular width, then it follows that there is a tree decomposition where every bag has a small number of solutions (Lemma 4.11).
+(1) A CSP instance I can be decomposed into a bounded number of "uniform" CSP instances $I_1, \ldots, I_t$ (Lemma 4.11).
+Here uniform means that if $B \subseteq A$ are two sets of variables, then every solution of $\operatorname{pr}B I_j$ has roughly the same number of extensions to $\operatorname{pr}A I_j$ .

+(2) If I is a uniform CSP instance, then (the logarithm of) the number of solutions on the different projections of I can be described by an edge-dominated monotone submodular function b (Lemma 4.12).
+Therefore, if the hypergraph H of I has bounded submodular width, then it follows that there is a tree decomposition where every bag has a polynomially bounded number of solutions.
+This means that the existence of a solution can be tested by standard techniques.